Alioune-Ndoye/Alioune-Ndoye/README.md

-# Hi there, I'm Ali Ndoye 👋
+# Hi there, I'm Alioune Ndoye 👋

 I'm a passionate Full-Stack Developer with a strong foundation in Python and JavaScript.
 I bring together design, logic, and user experience to build web applications that solve real-world problems.